 It can be a bit quiet during the day bu La Ronda is the place to be in Quito at night.

-Ecuador straddles the equator and there are a couple of tourist attractions constructed around this quirky detail.
+Ecuador is one of 12 countries that straddles the Equator and there are a couple of tourist attractions constructed around this quirky detail.

 In the 18th century, an expedition from the French Academy of Sciences marked the equator 24km north of Quito at a spot called Mitad del Mundo (Middle of the World).